Daniel Seghers: Garland paintings

 The garland paintings are often of a large size.
-The Saint Ignatius in a cartouche with flowers and cherubs (Royal Museum of Fine Arts Antwerp), which measures about 190 to 299 cm and includes not only a cartouche painted by Cornelis Schut but also angels attributed to Jan van Balen.
+The Saint Ignatius in a cartouche with flowers and cherubs, which measures about 190 to 299 cm and includes not only a cartouche painted by Cornelis Schut but also angels attributed to Jan van Balen.

 Reception

-Daniel Seghers' art was widely admired during his lifetime, generating great interest from collectors.
+Daniel Seghers's art was widely admired during his lifetime, generating great interest from collectors.
 His style was continued and followed by others including Jan Philip van Thielen, Andries Bosman, Jan Anton van der Baren, Frans Ykens and Jan van den Hecke.
 His work influenced artists such as Jan Davidsz. de Heem in Antwerp and Juan de Arellano in Madrid.

 His paintings were highly prized and collected at the court of Frederik Hendrik in The Hague.
 There, the art collector and secretary to the prince Constantijn Huygens praised the paintings in poetry and corresponded numerous times with the artist, writing that one could almost smell the flowers.
-The Dutch poet Joost van den Vondel also wrote highly of Seghers' paintings.
+The Dutch poet Joost van den Vondel also wrote highly of Seghers's paintings.
 Other collectors included Christina of Sweden, Charles I, Philip IV of Spain, Maria de' Medici, Charles II, who visited the artist in 1649, and Archduke Leopold Wilhelm of Austria, the Italian collector Scipione Borghese and the Antwerp collector and patron of Anthony van Dyck, Cornelis van der Geest.

 His paintings were usually not sold through traditional contacts such as art dealers, but were instead presented as gifts by the Jesuit order and used for the adornment of churches.
 They served as stimulants to religious contemplation and as powerful instruments of diplomacy.
 In 1631, for example, Seghers sent a painting of a Crown of Flowers to Marie de' Medici on the occasion of her visit, together with the Infanta Isabella, to the College of St. Ignatius.
 His compositions clearly carried a symbolic and devotional element, which was in line with the doctrines of the Jesuits.